ricardoboss/ricardoboss.github.io/content/blog/2020-12-06-progress-update-for-age-of-aincrad-com.md

 Next I had to decide on which events would trigger a deployment.
 I went for the `check_suite` event, which is triggered every time a workflow starts or completes.
-Additional filters for branches and the `success` state of the `check_suite` where added, and the configuration was complete.
+Additional filters for branches and the `success` state of the `check_suite` were added, and the configuration was complete.

 ## Conclusion and further development